kptdev/kpt/site/content/en/guides/consumer/function/export/jenkins/_index.md

     stages {
         stage('Run kpt functions') {
             steps {
                 // This requires that docker is installed on the agent.
-                // And your user, which is usually `jenkins`, should be added to the `docker` group to access `docker.sock`. sh '''
+                // And your user, which is usually "jenkins", should be added to the "docker" group to access "docker.sock". sh '''
                     docker run \
                     -v $PWD:/app \
                     -v /var/run/docker.sock:/var/run/docker.sock \
                     gcr.io/kpt-dev/kpt:latest \
-                    fn run \
+                    fn run /app/resources \
-                    /app/resources \
                     --fn-path /app/functions.yaml
                 '''
             }